 As a result, email marketing is an attractive and practical option for small businesses that can’t afford to splurge on radio, TV, or Facebook ads.
 No matter what new cool platform comes to town, marketers will always keep going back to email.

 Emails allow you to make lasting connections.
 They’re a great way to stay connected with your customers.
 As a matter of fact, 80% of small businesses rely on email for customer retention.
-You can send a regular newsletter for a subscription business that informs your subscribers of the latest developments in your business or simply provide them with information that piques their interest.
+You can send a regular newsletter for a subscription business that informs your subscribers of the latest developments in your company or simply provide them with information that piques their interest.

 While we can spend hours on social media just scrolling and browsing through the content, it’s different for emails.
 We’ve been trained to take some sort of action in response to an email, be it replying, forwarding, signing up, buying something, or simply moving the message to a different folder.
 This inclination makes it easier for you to convince customers to respond to your call to action.